ncoghlan/misc/notes/python3/questions_and_answers.rst

   aggressive enough in forcing the community to migrate promptly rather than allowing the migration to proceed at its own pace (!)

-That last case is a new one, and the difference in perspective appears to be an instance of the classic early adopter/early majority divide in platform adoption.
+That last case is a relatively new one, and the difference in perspective appears to be an instance of the classic early adopter/early majority divide in platform adoption.
 The deliberately gentle migration plan is for the benefit of the late adopters that drive Python's overall popularity, not the early adopters that make up both the open source development community and the (slightly) broader software development blogging community.